simphotonics/generic_reader/README.md

    ```Dart
    final reader = GenericReader(); // Note: [reader] is a singleton.
    ```
-3. Register a [Decoder] function for each data-type that needs to be handled.
+3. Register a [Decoder] function for each data-type that is going to be read.
+If a decoder function is  missing, an error will be thrown detailing what data-type needs to be registered with the reader.

    - The built-in types `bool`, `double`, `int`, `String`, `Type`, `Symbol` do **not** require a decoder function.

    - There is no need to define decoder functions for **Dart enums** as long as they are read using